tungcheng/FastSetup/README.md

 2. Select `FastSetup/Overwrite Packages manifest file`
 3. Confirm that your existing packages setup will be overwritten
 4. The packages manifest file will be overwritten

+### Add Script Templates
+1. Right-click on your custom script templates folder (or `FastSetup/ScriptTemplates`)
+2. Select `FastSetup/Copy script templates folder`
+3. Copy script templates folder
+4. Your Unity will be closed.
+Reopen your project and you will find new option inside `Create` menu.

 ---
 **Made with ❤️ for the Unity community**